Symmetry of the refined $q,t$-Catalan polynomials for $\vec{k}$-Dyck paths: Refined -Catalan polynomials of -Dyck paths

 The ``only if" direction is immediate.
 Since $d$ is placed directly below $a$, it follows that $a$ became active as soon as it was placed and remained active until $d$ arrived.
-If the labels $a+1,a+2,\dots, d-1$ are not covered by some entire columns of $F$, then according to the placement rules, $d$ would have been placed below $d-1$, not $a$, leading to a contradiction.
+If there are still unlabeled cells in the columns of $F$ that contain the labels $a+1,a+2,\dots, d-1$, then according to the placement rules, $d$ would have been placed below $d-1$, not $a$, leading to a contradiction.